HarryHills3588/harry_hills_portfolio/content/projects/sentiment_analysis.md

 # Sentiment Analysis for Movie Reviews using Hidden Markov Models

-Natural Language Processing (NLP) has become one of the most dynamic areas of machine learning, particularly with the rise of large language models (LLMs).
-One of its core applications is **sentiment analysis**—understanding whether text conveys a positive, negative, or neutral opinion.

-In my project, I explored the use of a **Hidden Markov Model (HMM)** for sentiment analysis of movie reviews, applying a probabilistic, sequence-based approach to classify reviews from the IMDB dataset.
+In this project, I explored the use of a **Hidden Markov Model (HMM)** for sentiment analysis of movie reviews, applying a probabilistic, sequence-based approach to classify reviews from the IMDB dataset.

 ---